TITLE 7 HEALTH

 (3) advise the person taking charge of the dead body of the statutory requirements to file the certificate of death registration form within 5 days, and prior to final disposition;

 C. Filing of fetal death report.
-For any fetal death of 500 grams or more occurring in the state, a fetal death report shall be filed by the hospital, institution, physician, or, in the event the fetal death was unattended by any of the former, by the office of the medical investigator within 5 days and prior to final disposition.
+For any fetal death in which the fetus has attained at least twenty-week gestation or if gestational age is unknown, when the fetus weighs no less than 350 grams occurring in the state, a fetal death report shall be filed by the hospital, institution, physician, or, in the event the fetal death was unattended by any of the former, by the office of the medical investigator within 10 days and prior to final disposition.
 If a fetal death occurs with a midwife in attendance, the office of the medical investigator must be notified since New Mexico law limits pronouncement of death to a physician, certified nurse practitioner, or the office of the medical investigator.
-If a funeral service practitioner is aware that a fetal death occurred without medical attention, he shall initiate a fetal death report and notify the office of the medical investigator.
+If a funeral service practitioner is aware that a fetal death occurred without medical attention, the funeral services provider shall notify the office of the medical investigator to initiate the report of fetal death.
 In all circumstances, a fetal death report must be initiated before the fetus is released for disposition.

 D. Authorization for disinterment and reinterment.
 An authorization for disinterment and reinterment of a dead body shall be issued by the state registrar or state medical investigator on the form prescribed, upon receipt of a written request from the immediate family and the person who is in charge of the disinterment or upon receipt of an order of a court of competent jurisdiction directing the disinterment.
 A disinterment/reinterment permit can only be issued to a licensed funeral service practitioner or direct disposer.